dgwaldo/print-it/README.md

 Install the network printer with the UNC-path `\\REMOTE_PC_NAME\PRINTER-NAME`.

-#### [POST] api/print/from-pdf
+#### [POST] api/print

-To print a PDF on a given printer, post a multipart form to this end-point with the following fields:
+To print to a given printer, post a multipart form to this end-point with the following fields:

 Field Name   | Required           | Content
 ------------ | ------------------ | ---------